 Panasonic is one of the few brands that has not only jumped on the turntable-free bandwagon, but it’s also currently driving one of the biggest collections of flatbed microwaves.
-Products like the Panasonic NN-SF564W 27L Flatbed Inverter Microwave and the Panasonic NN-SF5745 27L Flatbed Inverter might be ideal options for people shopping for a more affordable flatbed microwave oven, but don’t want to sacrifice space or features typically found in larger models.
+Products like the Panasonic 27L Flatbed Inverter Microwave Oven (NN-SF564W) and the Panasonic 27L Flatbed Inverter Microwave Oven (NN-SF574S) might be ideal options for people shopping for a more affordable flatbed microwave oven, but don’t want to sacrifice space or features typically found in larger models.

-There’s little separating the Panasonic NN-SF574S and the Panasonic NN-SF64W in terms of features.
-It similarly offers 1000W of power, but contains a flatbed design instead of a flat and wide cavity.
+There’s little separating the Panasonic NN-SF574S and the Panasonic NN-SF574S in terms of features.
+It similarly offers 1000W of power but contains a flatbed design instead of a flat and wide cavity.

 Since combination microwaves are often compared to conventional ovens, it’s no surprise German brand Bosch has created its own range of built-in ovens with microwave functionality.
-Compact but costly, models like the Bosch Serie 8 CMG633BS1B and the Bosch Serie 6 COA565GS0A come with a microwave function claimed to work like an ordinary microwave, but are said to cook faster.
+Compact but costly, models like the Bosch Serie 8 Built-in Compact Oven with Microwave Function (CMG633BS1B) and the Bosch Serie 6 Built-in Compact Microwave with Steam Function (COA565GS0A) come with a microwave function claimed to work like an ordinary microwave, but are said to cook faster.
 The same function is stated to help make cooking faster when combined with the hot air heating option.
-Certain combi appliances like the Bosch COA565GS0A also come with a steam function as an additional cooking method.
+Certain combi appliances like this Bosch flatbed microwave also come with a steam function as an additional cooking method.

-The Bosch CMG633BS1B provides 45L of usable space and includes features like ‘AutoPilot’ to provide 14 pre-set automatic cook programs.
+The Bosch Serie 8 Built-in Compact Oven with Microwave Function (CMG633BS1B) provides 45L of usable space and includes features such as ‘AutoPilot’ to provide 14 pre-set automatic cook programs.
 Other key functions include the 4D Hotair Plus, which apparently distributes the heat evenly among four shelf levels by using a fan wheel stated to automatically change direction every three minutes.

 The microwave function on the Bosch flatbed appliance can be used independently, or in combination with hot air heating to provide faster cooking.

-In addition to standard microwave heating, the 36L Bosch COA565GS0A includes a steam function which allows you to create healthy meals.
-Similar to the Bosch CMG633BS1B flatbed microwave, the AutoPilot feature on this model contains 15 pre-set programs.
+In addition to standard microwave heating, this 6L Bosch flatbed microwave (COA565GS0A) includes a steam function that allows you to create healthy meals.
+Similar to the Bosch flatbed microwave (CMG633BS1B) that we described above, the AutoPilot feature on this model contains 15 pre-set programs.

-Unlike Panasonic, Breville’s products range isn’t brimming with flatbed microwaves.
-But the Aussie brand does have a flatbed model exclusively available from The Good Guys, retailing for $168.
-The Breville Diamond Wave is a 23L microwave oven claimed to provide 37% more space than a standard 34L turntable microwave oven.
+The Breville Diamond Wave (LMO525BSS2JAN1) is a 23L microwave oven claimed to provide 37% more space than a standard 34L turntable microwave oven.
 The apparently ‘unique diamond wave design’ on the back wall of the appliance is also said to help warm food faster and more evenly by ‘enhancing the reflection’ of the appliance.

-Meanwhile, for those who need a bit of help in the kitchen, the LMO525BSS model includes six menus with recommended cooking times.
-It also has 10 power levels stated to preserve moisture by allowing you to warm food such as bread on a low setting.
+Meanwhile, for those who need a bit of help in the kitchen, this stainless steel flatbed microwave oven includes six menus with recommended cooking times.
+This model has 10 power levels stated to preserve moisture by allowing you to warm food such as bread on a low setting.